How does it work?

 The universally adopted method of managing exposures to non-financial risks in financial institutions (operational, cyber, model, conduct and fraud risks) is Risk and Control Self-Assessment (RCSA).
 Risks are identified and their potential to cause unexpected losses is assessed using a system of traffic light reports.

 Whereas RCSA is effective in identifying non-financial risk exposures, the use of colour-coding to gauge their likely financial impact disenables risk exposure aggregation.
 To state the obvious, you can’t aggregate colours.
-This means that real or near real-time analysis of accumulating risk exposures via management dashboards through techniques such as trending, ranking, benchmarking, and monitoring actual exposures against risk budgets and operating limits are not available.
+This means that real or near real-time analysis of accumulating risk exposures via management dashboards through techniques such as trending, ranking, benchmarking, and monitoring actual exposures against risk budgets and operating limits is not available.
 This severely inhibits C-suite executives, boards and regulators in the fulfilment of their oversight and governance responsibilities.

 SERRAQ’s solution is ‘Risk Accounting’.
 Risk Accounting introduces a new additive risk metric – the ‘Risk Unit’ or ‘RU’ – that is designed to express all forms of non-financial risk.
 Risk Accounting enhances the analytics produced by RCSAs through algorithms generated from a sophisticated set of SERRAQ approved risk-weights attached to RCSA outputs and associated operating and accounting data.
 The algorithms enable the production of comprehensive analytics, encompassing both granular and aggregated non-financial risk exposures, reported in management dashboards using the new risk metric, the RU.

 The Risk Accounting method generates three core risk metrics applied to the reporting categories typically used in management accounting – business line, cost centre, legal entity, product, customer, location and risk type.
 The three core risk metrics are: